A filtered generalization of the Chekanov-Eliashberg algebra: Computations

 \subsection{More $2$-component links in $\Rthree$}

 Similar calculations show that $\newRSFTA$ obstructs disconnected fillings for two component links with $0$ linking number.
 For example, consider the two component link of unknots on the left-hand side of Figure \ref{Fig:TwistingExamples} with $N^{\Partition} = 2$.
-The $LCH$ of this knot is link is non-zero but using this partition $\newRSFT\LegGrouped = 0$.
+The $LCH$ of this link is non-zero but using this partition $\newRSFT\LegGrouped = 0$.
 So $\Leg$ has no disconnected filling.

-Similarly, for any knot $\Leg$ we can consider the $(2k, 2)$ cable $\Leg(2k, 2)$ shown in the front projection on the right-hand side of the figure with $N^{\Partition}=2$.
+Similarly, for any knot $\Leg$ we can consider the $(2k, 2)$ cable, $\Leg(2k, 2)$, shown in the front projection on the right-hand side of the figure with $N^{\Partition}=2$.
 Our convention is that cables are defined with respect to the contact framing.
 For any $k > 1$ there is a length $2$ word $\word$ satisfying $\partial \word = 1$ as can be seen by counting disks of low energy in a $1$-jet neighborhood of $\Leg$.
-The disk counts can be carried out by counting bigons as on \cite{Chekanov:LCH}.
 We'll see an alternate proof which generalizes to high dimensions in Proposition \ref{Prop:CableFIllingObs}.

 The case $k = 1$ is more subtle.
 When $\Leg$ is the $\tb = -1$ unknot, then the $(2, 2)$ cable is an unlink.
 For $\Leg$ a Lagrangian slice knot, there is a Lagrangian concordance from the $(2, 2)$ cable to the $(2, 2)$ cable of the unknot.
 Therefore $\Leg(2, 2)$ is fillable by a pair of disjoint Lagrangian slice disks.
 See \cite[Proposition 1.8]{CET:PlusOneFilling}.